torymac1/HeapSentry/README.md

 LD_PRELOAD=./user_space.so ./test_p
 ```

-Now can see how HeapSentry works!
+Now you can see how HeapSentry works!

 We provide several different test cases for you to run :)